hweikel/travelog/content/posts/2021-11-13/index.md

 ![](/posts/2021-11-13/skye1.JPG)
 ![](/posts/2021-11-13/skye2.JPG)

 An Israeli couple already inside gave us some cheap whisky and told us about their art.
 The woman snored while the man laughed in his sleep.
-We woke to an ethereal sunrise – all the Scottish purples caught in heath-bound puddles.
+We woke to an ethereal sunrise – all the Scottish purples shining out of heath-bound puddles.

 ![](/posts/2021-11-13/skye3.JPG)
 ![](/posts/2021-11-13/skye4.JPG)
 ![](/posts/2021-11-13/skye5.JPG)

-Morning was spent hiking around the Old Man of Storr—the pinnacles fading in and out of sheets of fog.
+Morning was spent hiking around the Old Man of Storr.

 ![](/posts/2021-11-13/skye6.JPG)
 ![](/posts/2021-11-13/skye7.JPG)